-The objective O.Cap_Avail_Loader and the organizational policy P.Lim_Block_Loader as discussed in [11] chapter 7.3.1 apply only at TOE products at the life cycle phase delivery, if the these products come with activated Flash Loader enabled for software or data download by the user.
+The objective O.Cap_Avail_Loader as well as OE.Lim_Block_Loader and the organizational policy P.Lim_Block_Loader as discussed in PP[11] chapter 7.3.1 apply only at TOE products at the life cycle phase delivery, if the these products come with activated Flash Loader enabled for software or data download by the user.
 In other cases the Flash Loader is not available anymore and the user software or data download is completed.
 Depending on the capabilities of the user software these objectives may then reoccur as subject of the composite TOE.